siberianfox/tinygwiki/TinyG-Configuration.md

 This page describes how configuration works in **text mode**.
 All configs on this page are also accessible in [**JSON mode**](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
 Well almost.
 Those few commands that apply to only one mode or the other are noted.

-TinyG comes with a set of defaults pre-programmed to a specific machine profile.
-The default profile is set for a relatively slow screw machine such as the Zen Toolworks 7x12.
-Other default profles are settable at compile time by including the right .h file.
-If you are having trouble with your settings and want to revert to the default settings enter: `$defa=1`  This will revert all settings to defaults.
-Do a screencap of the $$ dump if you want to refer back to the current settings

 ## Summary / Cheat Sheet
 Most commands are self explanatory.
 See following sections for those that require further explanation.